Those WandaVision retro commercials hint at dark things to come

-WandaVision, Marvel's new DisneyPlus show, begins in black and white, with canned laughter as a backdrop and looking like a familiar old couple comedy along the lines of I Love Lucy.
-So it's fitting that each episode includes one retro commercial.
-And those spoof ads aren't just funny, they play off Marvel's history.
+WandaVision, Marvel's new DisneyPlus show, starts in black and white, with canned laughter as a backdrop and a look like that of a familiar couple comedy along the lines of I Love Lucy.
+So it's fitting each episode includes one retro commercial.
+Those spoof ads aren't just funny, they play off Marvel's history.

 Possible WandaVision spoilers ahead.